potestiolab/canvas/README.md

 # 3 - Usage

-The typical usage of the program consists in a call to _`block.py`_ and _`CANVAS.py`_ in succession by using Python3.
+The typical usage of the program consists in a call to _`block.py/block-MPI.py`_ and _`CANVAS.py/CANVAS-MPI4.py`_ in succession by using Python3.
+In particular, the MPI version of the previous two codes makes use of _multiprocessing_ module with the purpose of creating the CANVAS model exploiting multiple processors at one time.
+Generally, the latter module increases the script's efficiency when the number of atoms consists of more than 100 thousand.
+All details can be found is Sec.
+XXX.

 Afterwards, it is possible to simulate the BioMolecule through Gromacs or Lammps, as proposed in **Sec.
 7**.

-* **`block.py`**: has the purpose to write a file containing the list of survived atoms, that must be used in _CANVAS.py_ as mandatory argument as explained in **Sec.
+* **`block.py`** or **`block-MPI.py`:** has the purpose to write a file containing the list of survived atoms, that must be used in _CANVAS.py/CANVAS-MPI4.py_ as mandatory argument as explained in **Sec.
 4.1**.

-* **`CANVAS.py`** has the purpose to write the input files needed for simulating a solvated system in Multiple Resolution in GROMACS or LAMMPS and analyzing it.
+* **`CANVAS.py` or `CANVAS-MPI4`:** has the purpose to write the input files needed for simulating a solvated system in Multiple Resolution in GROMACS or LAMMPS and analyzing it.

 Before running the python scripts, read carefully the next section that provides a detailed explaination of each task and argument.
 Moreover, take care to not moving them outside the main folder (`canvas/`) otherwise a fatal error is printed on screen.

 <br />

-# 4 - _block.py_
+# 4 - _block.py_ & _block-MPI.py_

 ## 4.1 - Tasks

-_`block.py`_ is inside the `PYTHON-SCRIPT/` directory and it allows the user to select one of three possible options, depending on the type of
-_`atomistic/medium-grained/coarse grained`_ subdivision that would like to obtain:
+_`block.py`_ and its MPI version (_`block-MPI.py`_) are inside the `PYTHON-SCRIPT/` directory.
+This code has the purpose to write a file containing the list of survived atoms.
+Before lauching the code, te user is asking to select one of three possible options, depending on the type of _`atomistic/medium-grained/coarse grained`_ subdivision that would like to obtain:

 * **`choice1`**: One or more central atomistic residues that require an atomistic description is/are known.
                Since the high-resolution region is not completely defined, an atomistic sphere with radius _R_,